-Misstatements can arise from fraud or error and are considered material if, individually or in aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these financial statements.
+Misstatements can arise from fraud or errors and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these financial statements.
 The materiality affects the nature, timing and extent of our audit procedures and the evaluation of the effect of identified misstatements on our opinion.

-Based on our professional judgment we determined the materiality for the financial statements as a whole at EUR 950,000 (2014: EUR 702,000.
-The materiality is determined with reference to total shareholders' equity (2015: 1%; 2014: 1%), as we consider the invested amount by shareholders (equity) most relevant for an investment fund.
-Value changes are an important part of the total revenue and therefore of the result of an investment fund.
-Due to the dependency of the value changes both the total revenues as the profit before tax are inherently volatile and therefore less suited as benchmark for determining materiality.
+Based on our professional judgement we determined the materiality for the financial statements as a whole at Euro 702,000.
+The materiality is determined with reference to total shareholders' equity (1%) as per 31 December 2014.
+The participants consider the development in equity as the most relevant benchmark for the performance of an investment fund.
+Due to the value changes of investments the result is volatile.
+Therefore we did not base the materiality on profit before tax.
 We have also taken into account misstatements and/or possible misstatements that in our opinion are material for qualitative reasons for the users of the financial statements.

-We agreed with the Supervisory Board that misstatements in excess of EUR 47,500, which are identified during the audit, would be reported to them, as well as smaller misstatements that in our view must be reported on qualitative grounds.
+We communicated to the Supervisory Board that misstatements in excess of Euro 35,000 which are identified during the audit, would be reported to them, as well as smaller misstatements that in our view must be reported on qualitative grounds.